PowerDNS/pdns/pdns/recursordist/docs/security-advisories/powerdns-advisory-2014-02.rst

 issue already in there.

 We recommend that all users upgrade to 3.6.2 if at all possible.
-Alternatively, if you want to apply a minimal fix to your own tree, it can be found `here <https://downloads.powerdns.com/patches/2014-02/>`__, including patches for older versions.
+Alternatively, you can apply a `minimal fix <https://downloads.powerdns.com/patches/2014-02/>`__ (including patches for older versions) to your own tree.

 As for workarounds, only clients in allow-from are able to trigger the degraded service, so this should be limited to your userbase.